« Aircraft »

 507mph

-Bill Lear wasn’t an aeronautical engineer when he started the Learjet project at age 61: he was an inventor and entrepreneur, having created the 8-track stereo, a variety of car radios, and the first jet autopilot.
+William Powell "Bill" Lear wasn't an aeronautical engineer when he started the Learjet project around age 60.
+He was an inventor and entrepreneur, with a long list of innovations to his credit: practical home radio, the aerial radio direction finder, 8-track stereo, a variety of car radios, and the first jet autopilot, which won Lear the Collier Trophy in 1950.